uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 ### 5. Custom Image Filters

 To apply a filter to images, a convolution kernel has to be created.
-The built in filters have standardized convolution kernels.
+The built-in filters have standardized convolution kernels.
 You can create your own convolution kernels to create custom filters.
 In this example we create a simple edge detector, called the Sobel operator.